 - Space toppings out rather than piling them in one spot so the surface cooks evenly.

-- Check doneness by inserting a toothpick into the center - it should come out mostly clean and the center should feel firm to the touch.
+- Check doneness by inserting a toothpick into the center - it should come out mostly clean and the center should feel firm and spring back to the touch.

 - If you plan to remove the pancakes from glass containers, lightly oil the dish before baking.
 After cooling slightly, run a spatula along the edges and they will release easily for clean slicing.